Menu

 Teaching

 However, there is a lot of competition, so it's important to have a very good command of English and, preferably, some teaching experience.
-It is a good idea to allow at least a fortnight for job hunting.
-If you take a TEFL course in Chiang Mai, some of the better courses actually place people in nearby schools very quickly.
-Average teaching wages are considerably lower than in Bangkok and salaries tend to range between THB 20,000 and THB 30,000 a month, as full-time contracts are harder to come by.
+It is a good idea to allow at least 2 weeks for job hunting.
+If you take a TEFL course in Chiang Mai, some of the better courses will place people in nearby schools very quickly.
+Average teaching wages are considerably lower than in Bangkok, and salaries tend to range between THB 20,000 and THB 30,000 a month, as full-time contracts are harder to come by.
 To increase your income, you can juggle a few part-time positions, build up a network of private students, or teach conversational English online as well.

 Hotel manager